When should we receive a statement of our account?

 1098-T Information

 Form 1098-T is the information return that colleges and universities are required to issue for the purpose of determining a student's eligibility for the American Opportunity Tax Credit and Lifetime Learning Credit education tax credits.
-More information about these tax credits can be found online
+More information about these tax credits can be found online.

 A 1098-T form is produced annually for each student with qualifying account transactions if a valid Social Security or Tax Identification Number was provided to the College.
 A paper form will be mailed to each qualifying student no later than January 31, unless you opt out of receiving a paper copy.
 An electronic version of Form 1098-T is available on CASHNet.

-Student Accounts staff are not tax preparers and cannot give advice on your tax return preparation.
+Student Accounts staff are not tax preparers and cannot advise on your tax return preparation.
 You may refer to IRS Publication 970 or Publication 17, Chapter 35 for more information.
 We recommend contacting a certified tax preparer should you have questions.
 You are welcome to provide a copy of your statements and/or activity detail should they need detailed information on the transactions from the reported tax year.

 How will I receive my 1098T?